 These findings are consistent with the notion that the amount of food on a plate or bowl increases intake because it influences consumption norms and expectations and it lessens one’s reliance on self-monitoring.
 It seems that people use their eyes to count calories and not their stomachs.
 The importance of having salient, accurate visual cues can play an important role in the prevention of unintentional overeating.

 So to go back to my spaghetti, the first thing I started doing was weighing it.
 Rather than over-guessing how much I needed, I would weigh out 140 grams.
 No overcompensation through guesswork.
-Then, in a twist on the Portion Reduction Method I mentioned the other day, I would simply weigh out 10 grams less every time I had the meal.
+Then, in a twist on the Portion Reduction Method, I would simply weigh out 10 grams less every time I had the meal.
 Before long I had discovered that 80 grams was in fact more than enough to fill me up, and I still enjoy the meal as much as I ever did.
 Simple!